Your resume can make or break your job search. That’s why it’s crucial to make it stand out.

 The hiring manager to whom you’re sending your resume only cares about the business problem they are dealing with right now.

-Customization of your resume accomplishes two key things.
+Customisation of your resume accomplishes two key things.

 - It conveys your understanding of the role and the business’s problems.